|

 The Officers and members of the St. Anne Padre Pio Prayer Group want to thank everyone for their support of the recent baby shower.
 All gifts were given to the Good Counsel Home for Unwed Mothers in Hoboken, New Jersey.

-Camp Liberty, a summer day-camp located in Liberty State Park in Jersey City, is presently putting together a library of children’s books for the young campers.
+Books NeededCamp Liberty, a summer day-camp located in Liberty State Park in Jersey City, is presently putting together a library of children’s books for the young campers.
 We are collecting any new and slightly used books (appropriate for children ages 6-12) this week for the camp.
+If you have any books you would like to donate, please drop them off at the rectory this week only.
+Thank you!!! |

 Top page 4